 Here we have the Chuck Eye steak, an economy cut that rubs shoulders with the Ribeye, literally.
 This lesser-known steak packs plenty of punch in every sense and is one to watch out for.

-Answering what it is, how it’s butchered, what you can expect it to taste like, and of course, our detailed foolproof guide to cooking it right the first time.
+We answer what it is, how it’s butchered, what you can expect it to taste like, and of course, our detailed foolproof guide to cooking it right the first time.

 Let’s get to it.